Discover San Pedro La Laguna, Guatemala: A Mellow Maya Town

 While San Juan la Laguna might just be the best place for weaving and buying local textiles on Lake Atitlan, visiting the Teixchel Women’s Weaving Association is a brilliant place to begin.

-Run by a local Mayan family, the women at Teixchel make beautiful Mayan textiles which you can explore and shop.
-Pieces such as kimonos, blouses, scarves and throws take center stage here for their beautiful colors and the skill that goes into weaving them.
+Run by a local Mayan family, the women at Teixchel make beautiful Mayan textiles that you can explore and shop.
+Pieces such as kimonos, blouses, scarves, and throws take center stage here for their beautiful colors and the skill that goes into weaving them.

 If you speak Spanish, the women are happy to explain more about their process and their Mayan symbols and motifs.
 You can even take a traditional weaving workshop here too.